vmware-tanzu/secrets-manager/README.md

 Please send your feedback, suggestions, recommendations, and comments to [feedback@vsecm.com](mailto:feedback@vsecm.com).

-We’d love to have them.
+We'd love to have them.

 ## License